Categorical structures for type theory in univalent foundations: Background

-All the above is \emph{agnostic} about equality on types---it is not assumed either to be univalent, or to be always a proposition---and hence is expected to be compatible with the interpretation of types as classical sets.
+All the above is \emph{agnostic} about equality on types---it is not assumed either to be univalent, or to be always a proposition---and hence is expected to be compatible with the interpretation of types as classical sets, as well as homotopical interpretations such as the simplicial set model.
 In particular, our main definitions of categorical structures use only this background theory, and under the classical interpretation they become the established definitions from the literature.
 Similarly, most of the comparison maps we construct rely only on this, so can be understood in the classical setting.

-Other results, however---essentially, all non-trivial equivalences of types---assume additionally the univalence axiom; these therefore only make sense in the univalent setting, and are not compatible with the classical interpretation.
+Other results, however---essentially, all non-trivial equivalences of types we prove---assume additionally the univalence axiom; these therefore hold only in the univalent setting, and are not compatible with the classical interpretation.

 We mostly follow the type-theoretic vocabulary standardized in \cite{HoTTbook}.
 A brief, but sufficient, overview is given in \cite{rezk_completion}, among other places.
 By $\set$ we denote the category of h-sets of a fixed, but unspecified universe.